pimclib/pimc-toolkit/README.md

 The library as well as the apps are written in C++20.

-The library and the apps can currently be built in Linux and MacOS.
+The library and the apps can currently be built in Linux and macOS.

-> :warning: The library relies C++20 ranges, which are not available in clang that
+> :warning: The library relies on C++20 ranges, which are not available in clang that
 > ships with XCode.
-To compile in MacOS please install gcc (e.g. `brew install gcc`)
+To compile in macOS please install gcc (e.g. `brew install gcc`)

 ### Prerequisites